 Of course, you may want to think twice before embedding items that may create a too trendy or personal look that won’t be appealing when you sell your home.

-These last two can easily be avoided by using cutting boards and trivets as you should with any countertop surface.
+NOTE: These last two can easily be avoided by using cutting boards and trivets as you should with any countertop material.